Germany's Scholz in India: What's at stake? – DW – 02/25/2023

 Advertisement

-German Chancellor Olaf Scholz's visit to India looks set to strengthen security and defense cooperation and focus on geopolitical issues.
+German Chancellor Olaf Scholz's visit to India is aimed at strengthening security and defense cooperation amid a host of geopolitical tensions.

-The visit is taking place on February 25 and 26, during which Scholz is meeting Prime Minister Narendra Modi.
-The pair met several times in 2022 but this trip marks the German chancellor's first time in the country since becoming chancellor.
+The visit on February 25 and 26 will include a crucial meeting between Scholz and Prime Minister Narendra Modi.
+The pair met several times in 2022, but this trip marks the German chancellor's first time in the country since taking office.

-The trip commences a day after the one-year anniversary of Russia's invasion of Ukraine.
-The resulting war and its global impact will be a top discussion point.
-The meeting will emphasize the need for a robust India-Germany and India-European Union partnership to tackle the formidable challenges that the world is facing.
+The trip also commences a day after the one-year anniversary of Russia's invasion of Ukraine.
+The resulting war and its global impact will be a top discussion point, and the meeting is expected to emphasize the need for a robust India-Germany and India-European Union partnership to tackle the formidable challenges the world is facing.

-Additionally, the leaders are set to discuss green technology, economic cooperation and the Indo-Pacific strategy.
+Additionally, the leaders are set to discuss green technology, economic cooperation and Indo-Pacific strategy.

 Business at the forefront

-Scholz will be accompanied by a high-powered business delegation that includes CEOs of 12 major companies counting Siemens, SAP and heads of small and medium-sized companies of Germany.
+Scholz will be accompanied by a business delegation that includes CEOs of 12 major companies counting Siemens and SAP, as well as heads of Germany's small and medium-sized business associations.

 During the visit, Modi and Scholz will address a business roundtable comprising top industry leaders from both sides.